Assisted Living for the Asian Community

 Last Updated: June 18, 2018

-Assisted living communities have moved their focus from traditional housing to affinity senior living communities to meet an increasing need for communities that better fit residents’ backgrounds, interests and lifestyles.
-Now, they’re moving toward culturally-authentic senior living as well.
+Many assisted living communities have moved their focus from traditional housing to affinity senior living communities to meet an increasing need for communities that better fit residents’ backgrounds, interests and lifestyles.
+Now, assisted living is moving toward culturally-authentic senior living residences as well.

 A Sense of Community